lepisma/gaze/README.md

 A quick tool to track gaze on the screen.

-##Plans
+*Under development : Really slow as of now.*

+##Working

-- Searching for eyes using Haar cascades.
+- Searches for eye using Haar classifier.
-- Tracking pupils in detected region of eyes by detecting convergence of gradients.
+- Tracks pupil in detected region by detecting convergence of gradients.

-- Finding gaze vector.
-- Calibrating system for gaze vectors covering the complete screen.
+##Reference

+Timm and Barth.
+Accurate eye centre localisation by means of gradients.
+In Proceedings of the Int.
+Conference on Computer Theory and Applications (VISAPP), volume 1, pages 125-130, Algarve, Portugal, 2011.
+INSTICC.

 ##License